IBM/deployer-operator/README.md

 - Start deployer operator
 - kubeconfig points to a kubernetes cluster with admin priviliege
-  - *if you actually have separate hub and managed clusters,
+  - **Note:** if you actually have separate hub and managed clusters,
     - use environment variable HUBCLUSTERCONFIGFILE to point to the kubeconfig to hub cluster
     - environment variable KUBECONFIG to point to the kubeconfig to managed cluster